nonsensicalthinking/linrip/README.md

 * rsync

 ### Configuration
+1. Clone the project to a drive with lots of storage.
+This will be your conversion working directory where files will be stored while they are moved through the conversion process. `git clone https://github.com/nonsensicalthinking/linrip.git`
 1. Navigate to the linrip clone directory and run the command: `./linrip.sh -i "/path/to/video/base/directory"` (NOTE: The video base directory specified by the -i flag should be on a drive which has lots of space, this will be the working directory for the script.)
 1. Check the working directory's folder structure by running the command: `./linrip.sh -c`